DamyrFr/lab-scaleway-vpc-nextcloud/README.md

 ### Configure your Scaleway account

-To deploy this project, I use [authentification by profile](https://registry.terraform.io/providers/scaleway/scaleway/latest/docs#shared-configuration-file).
+To deploy this project, I use [authentication by profile](https://registry.terraform.io/providers/scaleway/scaleway/latest/docs#shared-configuration-file).
 You can configure it easily by putting on `$HOME/.config/scw/config.yaml` following configuration (obviously with your credentials and tokens) :

 ```yaml
 profiles: